-The City will continue to support the Bloomington Housing Authority's job and life-skills training program annually.
+The City will continue to support the Housing Authority of the City of Bloomington's job and life-skills training program annually.
 The program offers job training and a job fair each year for public housing residents and Housing Choice Voucher recipients.
 Past training topics have included Microsoft Office Suite, how to write a resume, interview skills, and money management and budgeting.
 The training(s) and job fair are designed to foster job and life skills required for the local workforce and increase facetime with the businesses most likely to employ individuals with those skills.

 Homeownership is traditionally the greatest source of an individual's wealth.
 The City's Homeowner Rehabilitation Program provides low-to-moderate income homeowners the opportunity to preserve their greatest asset.
 Income-qualified households can receive assistance through a 0% interest, five year forgivable loans or grants depending on the type of project.
-The City also offers housing rehabilitation through the Illinois Housing Development Authority's (IHDA) Single Family Rehabilitation program.
+The City also offers housing rehabilitation through the Illinois Housing Development Authority's (IHDA) Home Repair and Accessibility Program (HRAP).
 Through this program, homeowners can receive up to \$45,000 in assistance through a 5-year forgivable loan.